HusenjanDev/Quartz/content/Documents/0021 Enabling-Windows-SmartScreen.md

 ## Information

-Microsoft Defender SmartScreen is desinged to protect endpoints from malicious websites, applications, and files by displaying an early warning.
+Microsoft Defender SmartScreen is desinged to protect endpoints from malicious websites, applications, and files by displaying an early warning before execution.
 It comes with anti-phishing, anti-malware, reputation-based url, and app protection to detect malicious applications.

 ## Implementation